SasySpanish/Brent-Oil-Risk-Analysis/README.md

 - LightGBM, in particular, provided excellent predictive performance for risk quantiles.
 - Quantile Regression Forest showed lower adaptability and precision compared to boosting models.
 - Neural Networks demonstrated potential but required careful hyperparameter tuning and model optimization to avoid overfitting and convergence issues.

+### Backtesting Methodologies
+To evaluate the performance of VaR models, the following backtesting techniques were applied:

+1. Violation Rate / Hit Ratio: Measures the percentage of times the actual loss exceeded the predicted VaR.
+For a 95% VaR, approximately 5% of observations are expected to exceed the VaR threshold.
+2. Kupiec Proportion of Failures Test: A statistical test that compares the observed number of VaR violations to the expected number, assessing the model's calibration.
+3. Coverage: Calculates the fraction of observations where actual losses were below the predicted VaR, providing a simple measure of model reliability.
+4. Quantile Loss Function: Evaluates the predictive accuracy for quantile regression models, penalizing under- and over-estimation asymmetrically.
+5. MAE and RMSE: Standard error metrics (Mean Absolute Error and Root Mean Squared Error) to assess overall prediction accuracy.

+The backtesting analysis confirmed that:
+- Boosting-based Machine Learning models achieved superior performance in terms of coverage, calibration, and quantile accuracy.
+- Traditional models, while effective, were outperformed by modern Machine Learning approaches in predicting extreme losses.
+- Neural Networks required careful tuning but showed potential for further improvement with more advanced architectures.

 ### Key Findings
 - Machine Learning models significantly outperform traditional VaR models in robustness and predictive reliability.